HuemulSolutions/enola/docs/extracting_information.md

 ## How to Extract Information and Create Systematic Evaluations

 When combining the extracting information and evaluations features, you can create systematic evaluations when extracting information.
-By following the steps from the Evaluation Feedback section, you can create an evaluation category.
+By following the steps from the previous section [6.3.
+Evaluation Feedback](feedback_evaluation.md), you can choose an evaluation.
-In this case, you can create an evaluation category that will rate a submission based on the length of its text.
+In this case, you can use an evaluation that will rate a submission based on the "Length of the Response".
 For this purpose, you can messure the length of the text with a number, this number will be considered as the `value`, and this `value` will be inside a range of different values.
 Let's say the higher the `value`, the better:
-- 0-100: Very Bad
+- 0-5: Very Bad
-- 101-200: Bad
+- 6-20: Bad
-- 201-300: Intermediate
+- 21-60: Intermediate
-- 301-400: Good
+- 61-150: Good
-- 500-5000: Very Good
+- 151-10000: Very Good

 This means if you want to send a text with 1000 words, it will be automatically rated as Very Good.